abigailjcampbell/doc-capstone-project/README.md

 ### Base Model: Decision Tree

 A base model was built in order to determine the baseline accuracy we can achieve with this dataset.
-The model used was a decision tree, and achieved an accuracy of 96%.
-This indicates that while there is some room for improvment, we should not expect any more that a 1-2% increase in accuracy.
+The model used was a decision tree, and achieved an accuracy of 69%.
+This indicates that there is a wide opportunity for improvement.

-The confusion matrix shows that the decision tree was very good at distingushing stars from quasars, decent at distinguishing galaxies from stars, but not as good with galaxies vs quasars.

 ![Alt text](images/decision_tree_cfn_mtx.png)
+The confusion matrix shows that the decision tree was unable to differentiate stars from quasars and galaxies, with a score of 0 across the board.
+This indicates the area with the most potential to improve.

 ### Neural Netork
-A neural network was selected for the final model because....
+A neural network was selected for the final model for their ability to hand complex relationships between input and output variables.

 #### Single Layer Neural Netork
-The first neural network built consisted of one hidden layer, which also achieved an accuracy of 96%
+The first neural network built consisted of one hidden layer, which also achieved an accuracy of 92%

 ![Alt text](images/nn_1_cfn_mtx.png)